Kimberly-McBlaze/Numbers-Station/README.md

 **How to use:**

+1: You will need to use pip to install the following three dependencies: pyperclip, random, string.

-1: Execute the "generate-numbers.py" file, it will create a "one_time_pad.txt" file.
+2: Execute the "generate-numbers.py" file, it will create a "one_time_pad.txt" file.

-2: Execute the "encode-message.py" file and type whatever message you want.
+3: Execute the "encode-message.py" file and type whatever message you want.
 It will read from the above file and generate some numbers according to the file above.

-3: If you're using text-to-speech software to read the numbers, execute the "group-numbers-for-tts.py" file.
+4: If you're using text-to-speech software to read the numbers, execute the "group-numbers-for-tts.py" file.
 If you prefer to read the numbers yourself, execute the "group-numbers.py" file instead.

-4: Execute the "create-human-readable-otp.py" file, which will generate a human-readable text file from the "one_time_pad.txt" file, give this newly generated file to your intended recipient, the new file will be called "sorted_formatted_one_time_pad.txt", you can rename this file if you want before sending it to your recipient.
+5: Execute the "create-human-readable-otp.py" file, which will generate a human-readable text file from the "one_time_pad.txt" file, give this newly generated file to your intended recipient, the new file will be called "sorted_formatted_one_time_pad.txt", you can rename this file if you want before sending it to your recipient.

 **Some things you should know about:**